ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-ha-ca.md

 {: #ibm-hlfsupport-console-build-ha-ca}

-Because redundancy is required to achieve high availability (HA) networks, you can use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to configure a CA for high availability.
+Because redundancy is required to achieve high availability (HA) networks, you can use the Fabric Operations Console to configure a CA for high availability.
 {: shortdesc}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.